badisa/optpresso/README.md

 ## TODO

 * Implement a web interface, no one likes CLIs
-* Implement a flag to use a camera for predictions rather than image inputs
 * Build up a 'personal' model using Gaussian Process to account for other Espresso machines
 * Make the model better on average than within 6 seconds (on average)
 * Add a way to determine how in focus an image is when capturing data